Kenneth-Edwards/JavaScript_Challenge/README.md

 ### Level 1 Challenge: Automatic Table and Date Search

-* Create a basic HTML web page or use the one provided
+* Create a basic HTML web page

 * Using the UFO dataset provided in data.js in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.